dinde451/jarr.d1/Jarulfs_Guide.md

   - > When doing calculations, you should generally round down any
     > number you get, as that is the way Diablo and Hellfire works.
-    > However, life, mana ,HP, and damage are actually kept track of
+    > However, life, mana, HP, and damage are actually kept track of
     > with higher precision than shown and should not be rounded down.
     > If you are supposed to round down *within* a formula, that will
     > usually be indicated by \[ \].